tiprankstipranks

 Litigation & Legal Liabilities - Risk 1

-Wage and hour class action lawsuits can expose us to costly litigation and damage our reputation
+Wage and hour and ERISA fiduciary class action lawsuits can expose us to costly litigation and damage our reputation

 The customer care business process outsourcing industry in the United States is a target of plaintiffs' law firms that specialize in wage and hour class action lawsuits against large employers by soliciting potential plaintiffs (current and former employees) with billboard and social media advertising.
-The plaintiffs' law firms seek large settlements based entirely on the number of potential plaintiffs in a class, whether or not there is any basis for the claims that they make on behalf of their clients, most of whom do not believe themselves to be aggrieved nor seek recourse until solicited.
-The cost of defending litigation for these large class action lawsuits has been and will continue to be significant.
-Because we hire large numbers of employees in the United States and our industry has large turnover, the potential size of plaintiffs' classes in these wage and hour lawsuits can be considerable, creating potential material risks to the cost of our operations.
-As we continue to hire more employees in the United States, and grow our operations in California, where the number of wage and hour class action lawsuits is larger than in many other states combined and where verdicts in these lawsuits are very large, our results of operations may be material impacted by these lawsuits.
+Similar law firms also target companies that offer health, welfare and deferred income retirement plans (known as 401K plans) subject to ERISA regulations to large employee populations that could result in large classes of potential plaintiffs.
+These plaintiffs' law firms seek large settlements based entirely on the number of potential plaintiffs in a class, whether or not there is any basis for the claims that they make on behalf of these potential plaintiffs, most of whom do not believe themselves to be aggrieved nor seek recourse until solicited.
+The cost of defending these large class action lawsuits has been and will continue to be significant.
+Because we hire large numbers of employees in the United States and our industry has large turnover, the potential size of plaintiffs' classes in these wage and hour and ERISA lawsuits can be considerable, creating potential material risks to the cost of our operations.
+As we continue to hire more employees in the United States, and grow our operations in California, where the number of wage and hour and ERISA class action lawsuits is larger than in many other states combined and where verdicts in these lawsuits are very large, our results of operations may be materially impacted by these lawsuits.

 Taxation & Government Incentives1 | 2.1%